 This verse speaks to the importance of relationship with Jesus, we cannot bear fruit without Him.
-In a mentoring partnership with one another and with God we are enabled to go, live out our faith and serve.
+In a mentoring partnership with one another and with God, we are enabled to go, live out our faith and serve.

-Thank you for your willingness to invest in the life of a potential candidate for full time ministry within The Salvation Army.
-As a mentor you have the unique privilege of speaking words of blessing, hope and truth into their life.
+Thank you for your willingness to invest in the life of a person exploring God's call on their lives, as a mentor you have the unique privilege of speaking words of blessing, hope and truth.
 Your main role is to come alongside and create a relationship of trust and accountability as you journey together.